rosacry/Mapperatorinator/README.md

 ```

 ### 3. Create docker container
-Training in your venv is also possible, but we recommend using Docker on WSL for performance.
+Training in your venv is also possible, but we recommend using Docker on WSL for better performance.
 ```sh
 docker compose up -d --force-recreate docker attach mapperatorinator_space